Chengmari

-Chengmari is a settlement in the far west of Bhutan.
-It is located between Samtse and Sibsu in Samtse District, close to the border with India.
+Chengmari is a settlement in both India and Bhutan.
+Half part of Chengmari located between Samtse and Sibsu in Samtse District of Bhutan and half Chengmari tea gardens lies in the Jalpaiguri district in the Indian State of West Bengal.

-It is home to the largest tea estate in Asia that produces over 3 million kilograms of black tea and around a million kilograms of green tea.
+Chengmari is home to the largest tea estate in Asia that produces over 3 million kilograms of black tea and around a million kilograms of green tea.
 The tea estate significantly contributes to the lives of more than 12000 people living in the area.

+Chengmari railway station lies on the Indian state of West Bengal.